DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 3. Plug in one end of the Ethernet cable into your computer and other one to the adapter
 4. Connect with ROSbot via ssh, type in your terminal application: `ssh husarion@192.168.0.1` and passowrd `husarion`
 5. Connect to a Wi-Fi network
-* in the terminal type `nmcli c add type wifi save yes autoconnect yes con-name <ConnName> ifname wlan0 ssid <NetworkSSID>` and press Enter
+* in the terminal type `nmcli c add type wifi save yes autoconnect yes con-name rosbot20wifi ifname wlan0 ssid <NetworkSSID>` and press Enter
-* type `nmcli c modify <ConnName> wifi-sec.key-mgmt wpa-psk wifi-sec.psk <Password>` and press Enter to obtain an IP address and connect to the WiFi network
+* type `nmcli c modify rosbot20wifi wifi-sec.key-mgmt wpa-psk wifi-sec.psk <Password>` and press Enter to obtain an IP address and connect to the WiFi network
 6. Connect to a Husarion cloud
 * open https://cloud.husarion.com in your web browser
 * click **Add new** button